 Starting with the basics:

-- a California LLC is a business entity which can emulate characteristics of other entities such as corporations, partnerships, etc.
+- a California LLC is a business entity that can emulate characteristics of other entities such as corporations, partnerships, etc.

-- California LLC’s can be either manged by their Members, or they can elect a Single Manager or Multiple Managers.
+- California LLCs can be either managed by their Members, or they can elect a Single Manager or Multiple Managers.

 California Member Managed LLC

 In a member-managed LLC, the members of the LLC manage the company via a voting system.
 In this system, the members normally only vote on big picture decisions, but rather assign a manager to run the day to day of the company.

 In a manager-managed LLC, the members will elect one or more managers to run the business.
 The LLC’s Operating Agreement will grant the Manager(s) the power to make the day to day business decisions.
 The manager does not necessarily have to be one of the members of the LLC.